Code of Student Conduct

 6.3.
 If an appeal is upheld, the matter shall be remanded to the original Discipline Board and Discipline Advisor for re-opening of the hearing to allow reconsideration of the original determination and/or sanctions.

 6.4.
-Concerning sanctions on appeal, a sanction may be reduced, increased, changed, or left the same (or be remanded to the original hearing panel) depending on the judgment of the executive vice president or his designee.
+Concerning sanctions on appeal, a sanction may be reduced,increased, changed, or left the same (or be remanded to the original hearing panel) depending on the judgment of the vice president for Finance and Administration or his designee.

 6.5.
 The President may, in his sole discretion, review and modify any student code decision, but there is no right of appeal to the President.